 TIP | Celebrate Buddha’s birthday and take a break from busy city life, with a Templestay.
 You’ll explore Seon Meditation, the 108 prostrations, and try delicious Buddhist temple cuisine.
 There are many gorgeous temples to choose from, in or near Seoul.
 Here’s some popular ones to check out:

-Best Festivals to Attend during Spring in Korea
+Best Festivals and Events to Attend during Spring in Korea

 From ice fishing, to music, to gastronomic, there’s always a festival happening somewhere in the country.
-And while cherry blossom festivals are the undeniable highlight of visiting Korea in April, there are plenty of other festivals to amuse yourself at during spring, if pinkness isn’t your thing.
+And while cherry blossom festivals are the undeniable highlight of visiting Korea in April, there are plenty of other festivals to amuse yourself at during spring in South Korea, if pinkness isn’t your thing.

 In March, everyone in the country is ready to celebrate the beauty of the colourful spring flowers that burst forth after a gloomy winter.
-Here’s a few major festivals to check out.
+While plum blossoms and sansuyu are the first flowers to bloom in Korea in spring, cherry blossoms make their first appearance by the end of the month too!

 Gwangyang Maehwa Plum Blossom Festival | 광양매화축제